PembaSherpa111/Classes/README.md

 # Classes
-This is a erercise related to Classes.
+This is a exercise related to Classes.